notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 Although it is possible for several commands to have the same name, this is confusing and thus discouraged.

-The run command is any valid command for the <abbr title="Operating System: Generally Windows.
+The run command may contain any valid command for the <abbr title="Operating System: Generally Windows.
 If you use Notepad++ in a Linux WINE environment or similar, could you create a pull request clarifying whether it's windows-style command syntax or linux-style command syntax.">Windows OS</abbr>.
 Thus, if you enter a URL, Windows will launch your default browser with that URL.
 The commands use the same syntax and helper environment variables as explained in [TBD](#404-Not-Found "TBD: was External Programs NppWiki++ page; need to incorporate that in the new docset").
 Use the concatenation characters as appropriate to have the OS execute several commands in a row.

 ## User Interface settings: `config.xml`

 The following sections are defined:

-1. `<GUIConfigs>`: user interface settings (usually set in the [**Settings > Preferences**](../preferences/#preferences).
+1. `<GUIConfigs>`: user interface settings (usually set in the [**Settings > Preferences**](../preferences/#preferences)).
 2. `<FindHistory>`: most of the latest state of the Find/Replace dialog box.
 3. `<History>`: the list of recently used files.
 3. `<ProjectPanels>`: associates workspace files with a given project panel